mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalProjectile instance with the given name from this mod.

+### public void AddProjectileInfo(string name, ProjectileInfo info)

+Adds the given type of projectile information storage to the game, using the provided name.

 ### public void AddNPC(string name, ModNPC npc, string texture)

 Adds a type of NPC to the game with the specified name and texture.